 Create hidden files in Linux

-To create hidden files just create a file with the filename starting with a dot.
-This will let the Linux system know that the file is meant to be a hidden file.
+To create hidden files, just create a file with the filename starting with a dot.
+This will let the Linux system know that the file is meant to be hidden.

 $ touch .[filename]